 Yes.
 Some properties have trees protected by a tree preservation order and a conservation area.
 For example trees in the front garden may be protected by a conservation area and trees in the back garden may be protected by a tree preservation order.

-If unsure of the status of trees on a property, complete the online form for a TPO check.
+If unsure of the status of trees on a property, complete the form for a TPO check.
 The trees team will check for conservation areas, tree preservation orders, ex-council deed of covenant and development landscaping conditions.

 Yes, it is possible to view or purchase a copy of a Tree Preservation Order.